 Steve Spurrier reveals advice for Todd Golden after Florida's NCAA Tournament loss

-Florida‘s run at back-to-back national title concluded over the weekend with a shocking upset loss at the hands of ninth-seeded Iowa.
+Florida‘s run at back-to-back national titles concluded over the weekend with a shocking upset loss at the hands of ninth-seeded Iowa.
 With that, coach Todd Golden is back in a somewhat familiar place.

 After all, you’re only as good as your last game.
 And Golden’s last game will be heavily scrutinized for some pivotal plays down the stretch.